History and Origins of the Riverside.

 The Riverside Chassis

-In wanting others to experience what the Racers of the day did whilst cornering at speed, the chassis had to be the same.
-Unlike other manufacturers, the engineers at Riverside Racers resisted the urge to make the ride “better” by fitting a reinforced chassis or unequal Control Arms with coil over shocks etc. Original AC drawings of chassis, springs, shocks and any body dimensions were obtained.
+To begin with, original AC drawings of the John Tojero designed chassis including tweaks made by Alan Turner dimensions were obtained and used.
 The necessary jigs were made and the first 3” pipes placed on the huge heavy metal table.
 Unlike the original, Arc and gas welding was not used.
 Instead Mig, Tig and computers made life simpler and better.
 Eventually, the prototype, Chassis RSR 2000 was eventually put together.
 Brackets for everything slowly found their way to their allocated places.
 To see all the tubes and little things like the nibble marks in the shock towers (there because in those days no laser or water jet cutting was available) was the proof that we were on the right track.
 The theory of “little things take a lot of time” proved correct.
-As this was not a one off project, every change had to be rectified, noted and documented and finally the jig changed.
-In the end it was worth all the effort and the result was most pleasing.
+As this was not a one off project, every change had to be checked, noted and documented.Finally the jig was finalized and the first chassis RSR 2000 produced.
+The end product proved it was worth all the effort !..

 The Riverside Suspension